Package 'arcgeocoder'

 select(lat, lon, CntryName, LongLabel)

-Geocode places on a given area by category
+Geocode places by category in a given area

 Description

-This function is useful for extracting places with a given category (or list of categories) near or within a given location or area.
-This is a wrapper of arc_geo(), but it is vectorized over category.
+This function extracts places with a given category or list of categories near or within a given location or area.
+It wraps arc_geo() and is vectorized over category.

 See arc_categories for a detailed explanation and available values.